 2. Exercise Videos

 It’s hard to find time to exercise when you always have kids underfoot.
 This is why I love exercise videos.
-I can watch one and exercise while supervising my kids.
+I can watch one and exercise while still supervising my kids.
 Many times I’ll start one at my kids’ snack time so they are happily occupied while I march, kick or dance along with the video instructor and supervise them at the same time.

 Here are a few of my favorite at home workout videos